EKarton/Photos-Drive/apps/cli-client/docs/getting_started.md

    photos_drive_cli delete Archives/Random.jpg --config-mongodb="<YOUR_CONNECTION_STRING>"
    ```

+   where `<YOUR_CONNECTION_STRING>` is the connection string to your MongoDB account containing the config.

-   and the photo `Archives/Random.jpg` will be deleted from the system.
+   The photo `Archives/Random.jpg` will be deleted from the system.

 3. Similarly, if you want to delete everything under the `Archives/Photos` album, you can run: